pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit broadcast-hide-money >}}

-## Challenge
+## Challenges

 {{< work-in-progress >}}

+When the customer has inserted enough money, our vending machine shows them the change they need.
+The chosen ticket stays at the top of the screen.
+Can you simulate giving the customer the ticket, maybe by smoothly moving the ticket to the centre of the screen?
+Experiment with the sequencing of hiding the coins and note, hiding the 'money received' display, showing the change, and dispensing the ticket.
+Which sequence looks best?

 Instead of just showing the change as a number, show the coins that the customer should get back.
-We know that the most change a customer will ever need is €4, so it will be easiest to just write code for each of the four cases where change is needed (€1, €2, €3, €4), rather than try to work out a general change-giving algorithm.
-How would you do this?
+The most change a customer will ever need is €4 — can you see a good argument why this is true?
+So it will be easiest to just write code for each of the four cases where change is needed (€1, €2, €3, €4), rather than try to work out a general change-giving algorithm.